jason-nyansa/voyance-siem-syslog-agent/README.md

 ## Customizations
-The `config.properties` and `log4j2.xml` files contain certain level of configurations and customizations such as API pull frequency, log format per API data type, and more detailed Syslog settings etc.
+The `config.properties` and `log4j2.xml` files contain certain level of configurations and customizations such as API fetches to enable, API pull frequency, log format per API data type, and more detailed Syslog settings etc.

 But there are only so many customizations this reference implementation can provide.
 It is possible to modify and extend the source code to suit your exact integration needs.
 The Java